Data Shows Dave Ramsey Is Dead Wrong About When to Claim Social Security

 Dave Ramsey has been very clear on when you should claim Social Security.
 Both on his podcasts and on the Ramsey Solutions blog, the personal finance personality has staked out a consistent position on the single claiming age he believes is right for almost everyone.

 The problem is that the research points strongly in the opposite direction.
 Ramsey is recommending the age that most studies identify as one of the worst choices for maximizing lifetime income.
-For anyone who can afford to wait, following his advice could leave a substantial amount of money on the table, so it is worth comparing what he actually says against what independent data shows.
+For anyone who can afford to wait, following his advice could leave a substantial amount of money on the table.
+It is worth comparing what he actually says against what independent data shows.

 What Ramsey says to do about claiming Social Security

-Ramsey has advised his readers and listeners to claim Social Security at 62, the earliest age allowed.
+Ramsey advises readers and listeners to claim Social Security at 62, the earliest age allowed.
 His case rests on three related arguments.
 First, he believes you should claim early and, if you do not immediately need the cash, invest it, because market returns could outpace the benefit increase the government awards for waiting.
-Second, he points out that checks stop when you die, so grabbing them early hedges against dying before you can collect much.
+He specifically cites expected annual returns of 10% to 12% from diversified mutual funds as his justification.
+Second, he points out that checks stop when you die, so grabbing them early hedges against dying before collecting much.
 Third, he argues that most people’s life expectancy means they will come out ahead financially by starting at 62 rather than delaying.
+His advice has been consistent across multiple platforms: as he has put it, “Your retirement payments die when you die, so you might as well take the money and make the most of it while you can.”

 The “invest the difference” argument falls apart under scrutiny